lukee910/latex-utilities/src/styling/readme.md

 # Styling folder

 Any styling can be here, general or specific/personalized.
+Only include general stylings in `all.tex`.